Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Results

 The combination $ \mathrm{DTS}_{F\mid M}>0 $ and $ \mathrm{DTS}_{M\mid F}<0 $ in both datasets quantifies a consistent asymmetry whereby female presentations are more likely than male presentations to receive higher predicted triage scores for the same clinical content.
 Figure~\ref{fig:bias_comparison} visualizes these directional imbalances, and Table~\ref{tab:bias_metrics_side_by_side} reports all estimates with 95\% bootstrap confidence intervals.

-Stratifying the counterfactual agreement by triage level reveals a clear acuity dependence in both datasets.
-Effects are negligible at the most critical level and data-sparse at the trivial end (MIMIC Tri 4).
-The largest divergence occurs at intermediate acuity (Tri 3), where transforming female→male is more often judged “more severe” than male→female (MIMIC: \( \mathrm{OR}=0.81,\ 95\%\ \mathrm{CI}\ [0.75,\,0.88] \); Bordeaux Univ.
+Stratifying the paired-comparison agreement by triage level reveals a clear acuity dependence in both datasets.
+Effects are negligible at the most critical level and data-sparse at the trivial end (MIMIC Triage level 4).
+The largest divergence occurs at intermediate acuity (Triage level 3), where transforming female→male is more often judged ``more severe" than male→female (MIMIC: \( \mathrm{OR}=0.81,\ 95\%\ \mathrm{CI}\ [0.75,\,0.88] \); Bordeaux Univ.
 Hosp.
 ED: \( \mathrm{OR}=0.62,\ 95\%\ \mathrm{CI}\ [0.55,\,0.69] \)).
-Full percentage breakdowns and odds ratios by level are reported in Appendix \ref{secC}.
+Full percentage breakdowns and odds ratios by level are reported in Supplementary Tables 3--6.

 \begin{landscape}

 \end{landscape}